 Ride a bike along via the small seaside village of La Boca and visit Playa Ancón.
 Here you can snorkel or simply enjoy your day.

-Santa Clara is the capital of the region Villa Clara and is another great of the Cuban cities that you want to visit.
+Santa Clara is the capital of the region Villa Clara and is another great Cuban city that you want to visit.

-Needless to say, Santa Clara is an interesting and historical place, where the biggest attraction is the Che Memorial.
+Needless to say, Santa Clara is an interesting and historical place, and the biggest attraction is the Che Memorial.
 Officially called the Complejo Escultórico Memorial Comandante Ernesto Che Guevara.

 Make sure to visit the Parque Vidal.
 A large paved park that is almost the social epicenter of the city.
 Here you have locals hanging out during both day and night, where people are chatting, playing games, and dancing.
 The Casa de la Cultura has music every night of the week, and you will find locals and foreigners dancing around the front.